ethereum/consensus-specs/specs/phase1/p2p-das.md

 #### Vertical subnets: `das_sample_{subnet_index}`

-Shard blob samples can be verified with just a 48 byte Kate proof, against the commitment specific to that `(shard, slot)` key.
+Shard blob samples can be verified with just a 48 byte KZG proof (commitment quotient polynomial), against the commitment to blob polynomial, specific to that `(shard, slot)` key.

 The following validations MUST pass before forwarding the `sample` on the vertical subnet.
 - _[IGNORE]_ The commitment for the (`sample.shard`, `sample.slot`, `sample.index`) tuple must be known.